Fospropofol use while Breastfeeding

 Four women received a single intravenous bolus dose of propofol 2.5 mg/kg prior to cesarean section.
 Colostrum levels averaged 0.17 mg/L (range 0.14 to 0.24 mg/L) in 3 of the women 4 hours after the dose and 0.14 mg/L (range 0.089 to 0.19 mg/L) in 4 of the women 8 hours after the dose.
 In the same report, 3 women received a bolus dose of propofol 2.5 mg/kg followed by a continuous infusion of 5 mg/kg/hour.
 In one patient, colostrum level was 0.33 mg/L at 4 hours after the bolus; a second patient had levels of 0.74 mg/L at 5 hours and 0.048 mg/L at 8 hours after the bolus; a third patient had a colostrum level of 0.036 mg/L at 6 hours after the bolus.

 Five women who were 6 to 15 weeks postpartum were given a single dose of 2.5 mg/kg of propofol intravenously before undergoing general anesthesia.
 Several milk samples were collected between 5 and 24 hours after the injection from each woman.
 The authors estimated that the infants would receive an average of 0.0052 mg/kg in the 24 hours after a single dose of propofol.
-This corresponds to 0.02% of the maternal weight-adjusted dosage.
-The women's milk output following the surgical procedure was less than half of the normal milk output of nursing mothers.
+This corresponds to 0.2% of the maternal weight-adjusted dosage.
 The authors concluded that this amount of propofol in milk is unlikely to affect a healthy, term infant.
 The infants of mothers not undergoing a surgical procedure might receive a greater dose of propofol in breastmilk, but it would be unlikely to be a large dose.

 A woman received 474 mg of propofol by controlled infusion during a procedure to terminate an ectopic pregnancy.
 The first milk she pumped 8 hours after the procedure was green in color.
 Although the authors suspect that propofol was the cause of the discoloration, the woman had also received several other medications during the procedure.
 Thirty hours later, propofol was detected in a milk sample at a concentration of 24 mcg/L, completely as unconjugated propofol.